HackerYou/student-resources/Slack.md

 Once you've joined a class, you will be sent a Slack invite to the email you provided closer to the start of class.
 Please refer to the Welcome Email you receive for the approximate date you'll be added for your class.
 Once received, click the email invite and you'll be added to the class channel.
 See below on how to access your class channel on Slack.
 NOTE: If you have already been a part of a course at Juno previously, you will be added to Slack via your previous account.

+### Bootcamp Workspace VS Juno College Workspace (Bootcamps only)
+For Bootcamp courses, you will receive a separate invite for the Juno Bootcamp Workspace.
+When you receive the invite, you will have to add this workspace to your previous Juno College Slack account.
+We recommend connecting your previous account, as you will still be using the Juno College Workspace during Bootcamp courses.

 ## How to create a Slack profile
 Use this guide to [Edit your Profile](https://slack.com/intl/en-ca/help/articles/204092246-Edit-your-profile) or follow along with these simple step by step instructions: